Do you want to learn how to add Google Analytics to WooCommerce?

 - Campaign Performance – Use Google Analytics to track marketing campaigns and see which performs the best.

-- Referral Traffic – Learn which websites send the most traffic to your site, enabling you to personalize the experience to that specific audience.
+- Referral Traffic – Learn which websites send the most traffic to your eCommerce store, enabling you to personalize the experience to that specific audience.

 - SEO Performance – Track the pages users find in search engines and use the data to optimize your WooCommerce store for better SEO.

 As you can see, there are many benefits to setting up Google Analytics on your WordPress website.
-Let’s dive in and learn how to add it to your online store.
+Let’s dive in and learn how to set up WooCommerce Google Analytics for your online store.

 How to Add Google Analytics to WooCommerce

-There are many ways to add Google Analytics to WooCommerce.
+There are many ways to connect WooCommerce to Google Analytics.
 However, the easiest method is to use MonsterInsights, the best WooCommerce Google Analytics plugin.

-MonsterInsights integrates effortlessly with WooCommerce, allowing you to get set up with just a few clicks.
-Even better, you won’t need to edit any code or hire a developer.
+MonsterInsights integrates effortlessly with WooCommerce, allowing you to add the Google Analytics tracking info with a few clicks.
+You won’t need to edit any code or hire a developer and can see real-time reports inside your WordPress admin.

 To add Google Analytics to WooCommerce, follow these steps: